My Africa Chronicles

 Most ministers and missionaries from other countries do not spend enough time with the people to see the truth.
 They fly in, preach, visit some children, pour out money then leave.
 The fake leaders are then on a search for their next victims.
 Most Churches in Africa are businesses, they are formed solely out of desperate attempts to serve as a rescue from severe poverty: fake pastors are running fake churches and there is no one holding them accountable.

 God wants to bless the people of Africa...but the corruption needs to be exposed.
 Christian leaders need to be held accountable and lawlessness needs to be confronted by local African governments.

 The African people desire freedom and success in life.
 They are very hard workers, but we must stop treating them like disabled children that cannot help themselves.
 We feel sorry for them and want to help them, but we are not addressing the issue properly.
 The people of Africa need to be treated with respect and respect means they must be held accountable for their own actions.

 It is time we stopped enabling the people of Africa in the cycle of destruction.
 It is time the cycle of destruction was stopped!

-If you would like to join me in helping stop the corruption in African missions, please contact me at email@example.com The loss I have suffered has been severe.
-The U.S. Embassy and the U.S. Federal Bureau of Investigation (FBI) are now involved, but African governments need to take responsibility.
+If you would like to join me in helping stop the corruption in African missions, please contact me at firstname.lastname@example.org The loss I have personally suffered has been severe.
+If it has all been to expose corruption and help others not fall into a fraudulent trap, then it is worth it.